yonasBSD/forgejo/docs/unsure-where-to-put/blog.md

-# 2024-03 UI-Work for sending like activities
+# 2024-03 Ui-Work for Sending Like Activities

-Put link to post here: https://domaindrivenarchitecture.org/
+You can find this post here: https://domaindrivenarchitecture.org/posts/2024-03-27-state-of-federation/

-Bild von repo-settings-ui

-Bild von architektur mit federation-host - fühlt sich gut an

-Erkenntniss: Activity only by human - request for comments: https://codeberg.org/forgejo/discussions/issues/143

-In case of interest find the current roadmap at: https://codeberg.org/forgejo/forgejo/pulls/1680

 # 2024-02 Considerations on Mapping and Architectural decisions